 Stress relievers can range from anything from going on evening walks to taking a long bath.
 Take the time to unwind every now and then.
 Do something for yourself.
 Watch a movie, hang out with friends, buy yourself something small, or read a good book.
 Everyone has their own ways of relaxing.
 If you haven’t found yours, do it now.

 8. Make vegetables the main component of your meals.

 If you only seem to be packing on the pounds, take a look at your diet.
 Are you eating too much salt?
 Too many fatty foods?
 Mostly meat?
 Try adding more vegetables to your plate.
 In fact, make vegetables the largest part of your meals.
-To couple with your diet change, research the best diet pills to aid with further weight loss.
+To couple with your diet change, research the to aid with further weight loss.

 But if you aren’t a fan of vegetables, not all hope is lost.
 Try different vegetables, even ones you have never tried.
 Roast, sauté, mash, or even eat your vegetables raw.
 The way you cook your veggies can make a huge difference in its texture and flavor.

 Besides different cooking methods, look into different preparations of your vegetables.
 Different cuts of your veggies, different herbs and seasonings, and even sauces can make an impact.
 Even color can make a difference psychologically.
 If you hate cauliflower, try purple cauliflower.
 Do the same with broccoli, cabbage, or even tomatoes.

 7. Cut back on hidden and empty calories.